 Council of course has general oversight of the actions taken and policies and procedures followed by officials managing all operations on City lands.
-Under Policy 611, Council is currently advised of officials' final decisions on applications to prune or remove a City tree to restore a private view (para 6.6) and considers Type 3 requests to prune or remove trees on City lands (para 8) in connection with a development proposal.
-Beyond these limited circumstances, there are no City Bylaw or Policy provisions expressly requiring a role for Council in decisions on the management of City trees.
-However, it is the current practice of the Director of Engineering and Municipal Operations to advise and consult Council:
+Under Policy 611, Council is currently advised of officials' final decisions on applications to prune or remove a City tree to restore a private view (para.
+6.6) and consulted on private Type 3 requests to prune or remove trees on City lands (para.
+8).
+Beyond these limited circumstance, there are no City Bylaw or Policy provisions expressly requiring a role for Council in decisions on the management of City trees.
+However, it is the current practice of the Director of Engineering and operations:

-- o regarding the removal of a hazardous or dangerous City tree at least 7 days in advance of removal unless more urgent action is necessary for public safety; - o before undertaking any other operations (eg, sidewalk, road, park works) involving removal of a City tree (6 cm. diameter or larger).
+- to advise and consult Council regarding the removal of a hazardous or dangerous City tree at least 7 days in advance of removal unless more urgent action is necessary for public safety; - to advise and consult Council before undertaking any other operations (eg, sidewalk, road, park works) involving removal of a City tree (6 cm. diameter or larger).

 The Committee commends staff's proactive approach to engaging Council on decisions affecting City trees, but also believes that the public interest warrants a more explicit, mandatory role for Council in such matters.
-In this respect, staff is currently preparing an update to the City's Dangerous Tree Removal Policy 612; and in R6 above, the Committee has recommended establishment of a "significant tree" regime whereunder only Council could approve removal of such a tree.
-The recommendations below address all other circumstances in which we believe the Council should be more actively engaged in decisions affecting trees on City lands.
+In this respect, Staff is currently preparing an update to the City's Dangerous Tree Removal Policy 612; and in R7 above, the Committee has recommended establishment of a "significant trees" regime whereunder only Council could approve removal of such a tree.
+Recommendations R. below are designed to address all other circumstances in which we believe the Council should be engaged in decisions affecting trees on City lands.